mysql-otp/mysql-otp/README.md

 License
 -------

-GNU General Public License (GPL) version 3 or any later version.
-See the LICENSE file.
+GNU Lesser General Public License (LGPL) version 3 or any later version.

-**Erlang programmer's note on licenses:** If you have any second thoughts on license compatibility issues, keep this in mind:
-* If you're using this software as an external dependency, e.g. with Rebar or Erlang.mk, you're not actually distributing the dependency.
-* Even if you do distribute dependencies with your application, they are not actually linked together until they are loaded and run in the BEAM (unless you compile the release with HiPE before distributing it).
+Since the LGPL is a set of additional permissions on top of the GPL, both license texts are included in the files COPYING and COPYING.LESSER respectively.

+In short, LGPL allows you to use the library in non-free software and software with incompible licenses.